Louisville vs. Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 Virginia Stats and Trends

-- Virginia has two wins against the spread in five games this season.
+- Thus far this year Virginia has two wins against the spread.

-- This season, the Cavaliers have one ATS win in two games as an underdog of 2.5 points or more.

-- Virginia's games this season have hit the over two times in four opportunities (50%).
+- Virginia's games this season have hit the over on two of four set point totals (50%).

-- Virginia is 2-2 against the spread and 3-2 overall when the team churns out over 434.8 yards.
+- When Virginia picks up over 434.8 yards, the team is 2-2 against the spread and 3-2 overall.

-- This year the Cavaliers have turned the ball over seven times, one more than the Cardinals' takeaways (6).
+- The Cavaliers have turned the ball over seven times this season, one more turnover than the Cardinals have forced (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.